Curve/rebind/README.md

 ## 📃 Description

 _Rebind_ is a simple, tiny C++20 reflection library for aggregates and enums.
+This library is fully compiler agnostic as it figures out how to demangle given types at compile time.

 > [!WARNING]
 > This library requires a fairly recent compiler.
 It has been tested on: